2008 Florida Gators football team: SEC Championship

 The Gators received the ball to start the second half and were unable to move the ball having to punt after just three plays on offense.
 The third quarter would turn out to be difficult for the Gator defense and the Tide scored on their first two possessions on offense in the half.
 Their first offensive possession totaled 91 yards and consumed nearly 7 minutes off of the game clock.
 John Parker Wilson was 4 of 6 passing in the drive with 3 of his passes connecting with freshman WR Julio Jones.
-Alabama RB Mark Ingram finished the drive with a 2-yard rushing touchdown tying the game at 17-17.
+Alabama RB Mark Ingram finished the drive with a 2-yard rushing touchdown tying the game at 17–17.
 Florida's offense struggled on their next possession as they were forced to attempt a field goal.
 Florida kicker Jonathan Phillips had the opportunity to give the lead back to the Gators, but missed a 42-yard field goal.
 To close out the third quarter, Alabama was able to get the ball into Florida territory where they attempted, and made, a 27-yard field goal.
 This gave the Tide a three-point lead—20–17—entering the fourth quarter.
 The Gators started on offense in the fourth quarter and drive deep into Alabama territory.
 Florida ran the ball 8 times out of 11 plays, with the final rush being a touchdown from 1 yard out run in by true freshman Jeffery Demps.
 The Gators would take the lead following the extra point and would not give it back.
 Florida's defense proved to be more effective in the fourth quarter than they were in the third.
-Florida defensive lineman Jermaine Cunningham sacked Alabama's John Parker Wilson for 11 yards forcing Alabama to punt the ball.
+Florida defensive end Jermaine Cunningham sacked Alabama's John Parker Wilson for 11 yards forcing Alabama to punt the ball.
 With the ball in the hands of the Florida offense, the Gators had the opportunity to take a two-score lead with a touchdown.
-They were able to get to the 1-yard line setting a 2nd and Goal situation, but Florida received a 5-yard penalty for sideline interference.
+They were able to get to the 1 yard line setting a 2nd and Goal situation, but Florida received a 5-yard penalty for sideline interference.
 On the second play following the penalty, Tim Tebow threw a touchdown pass to Riley Cooper to extend the Gators' lead and final score margin by 11–31 to 20.
 Alabama's response on the following drive was quickly quieted.
-On a 1st and 10, senior QB John Parker Wilson was intercepted by sophomore DB Joe Haden.
-The Gators ran out the clock after regaining possession and defeated the Crimson Tide by a score of 31-20 for the SEC Championship.
+On a 1st and 10, senior QB John Parker Wilson was intercepted by sophomore corner Joe Haden.
+The Gators ran out the clock after regaining possession and defeated the Crimson Tide by a score of 31–20 for the SEC Championship.